Ani: Modern times

 In the first half of the 19th century, European travelers discovered Ani for the outside world, publishing their descriptions in academic journals and travel accounts.
 The private buildings were little more than heaps of stones but grand public buildings and the city's double wall were preserved and reckoned to present "many points of great architectural beauty".
 Ohannes Kurkdjian produced a stereoscopic image of Ani in the second half of the 19th century.

-In 1878, the Ottoman Empire's Kars region—including Ani—was incorporated into the Russian Empire's Transcaucasian region.
+In 1878, the Ottoman Empire's Kars region—including Ani—was incorporated into the Russian Empire's Transcaucasia region.
 In 1892 the first archaeological excavations were conducted at Ani, sponsored by the St. Petersburg Academy of Sciences and supervised by the Georgian archaeologist and orientalist Nicholas Marr (1864–1934).
 Marr's excavations at Ani resumed in 1904 and continued yearly until 1917.
 Large sectors of the city were professionally excavated, numerous buildings were uncovered and measured, the finds were studied and published in academic journals, guidebooks for the monuments and the museum were written, and the whole site was surveyed for the first time.
 Emergency repairs were also undertaken on those buildings that were most at risk of collapse.
 A museum was established to house the tens of thousands of items found during the excavations.
 This museum was housed in two buildings: the Minuchihr mosque, and a purpose-built stone building.
 Armenians from neighboring villages and towns also began to visit the city on a regular basis, and there was even talk by Marr's team of building a school for educating the local Armenian children, building parks, and planting trees to beautify the site.